-Starting a garden indoors or out can require a whole laundry list of extras, not the least of which includes choosing the appropriate growing media, adding plenty of the right nutrients and managing the liberal but cautious application of water.
+Starting a garden in or outside can require an extensive list of extras, not the least of which includes choosing the appropriate growing media, adding plenty of the right nutrients and managing the liberal but cautious application of water.

-The equation “less is more” just doesn’t compute for many gardening enthusiasts who have learned that more usually translates to bigger plants and better yields.
-In fact, the idea that plants can grow just fine with no soil and hardly any water may seem downright absurd to some.
+The equation “less is more” just doesn’t compute for many gardening enthusiasts who learned early on that "more" usually translates to bigger plants and better yields.
+In fact, the idea that plants can grow just fine without soil and hardly any water may seem downright absurd to some.

 What we know as aeroponics today first became popular as a bare bones gardening technique that allowed plant scientists to get up close and personal with the mysteries of botany by making plant roots easier to see and study.

-Soilless gardening of one type or another has been around for a long time.
-The notion that plants could actually survive long-term with their roots swaying in the air came as a big surprise to early researchers, though.
+Soilless growing has been around for a long time.
+But the notion that plants can survive long-term with their roots swaying in the air came as a big surprise to early researchers.

-An even bigger surprise was in store, too.
-Plants grown aeroponically didn’t just survive; they flourished, often outperforming their counterparts grown hydroponically or in soil.
+An even bigger surprise came when scientists discovered that plants grown aeroponically didn’t just survive; they flourished.
+As it turns out, they often outperformed their counterparts grown either in soil or water.

 How Aeroponics Works

-In aeroponics, plant roots aren’t anchored to a growing medium like dirt, rockwool, coir, vermiculite or perlite.
+In an aeroponic system, plant roots aren’t anchored to a grow medium like dirt, rock wool, coir, vermiculite or perlite.
 Instead, they’re secured to a support platform by a flexible collar, often made of neoprene foam rubber, affixed to the plant’s stem.

 The crown—the leafy, sun-loving top of the plant—is positioned above the platform, while the root system hangs below in an enclosed or semi-enclosed chamber.